ziedd/WeMovies/README.md

 - `composer.json`: Specifies the PHP dependencies of the application.
 - `package.json`: Specifies the JavaScript dependencies of the application.

-Please note that this is a general structure and might not exactly match your project.
-Adjust it according to your project's actual structure.
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ### Prerequisites